ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/integration_switchboard.md

 ### Update Customer Verification Status (`updateCustVerifyStatusEvent`)

-The [Update Customer Verification Status](../../../../switchboard/switches/UpdateCustVerifyStatusEventStep.ts) event is not used by Magento.
+The [Update Customer Verification Status](../../../../switchboard/switches/UpdateCustVerifyStatusEventStep.ts) event is defined but not used by Magento.

 ### Update EQ8 Score (`updateEQ8ScoreEvent`)